-The College's Smoking policy prohibits smoking on College premises, including the gardens, other than in the designated smoking area in Cripps Court (outside the exit door between I and J staircases on the Rugby Club side).
+The College's Smoking policy prohibits smoking on College premises, including all the courts and all the gardens.
+The only designated smoking areas are:

+- The Old Court kitchen yard (covered area) - Cripps Court (outside the exit door between I and J staircases by the Rugby Club wall).

 This policy includes e-cigarettes and vapes.